 Favourite part of the job

-My favourite part of the job is that I'm constantly learning.
-Every day I take a bit of time to read up on new digital marketing trends or tools and trial some of them.
-It's exciting to try out new marketing tactics and see the results they yield.
+My favourite part of the job is that I’m constantly learning.
+Every day I take a bit of time to read up on new digital marketing trends of tools and trial some of them.
+It’s exciting to try out new marketing tactics and see the results they yield.
 I also really enjoy writing the blogs for our website, especially the travel and tourism ones as I love to travel!

 Have you always been interested in languages?

 I always loved languages from a very young age.
 I remember enjoying reciting all of the French terms when I started ballet at the age of four.
-My schooling led naturally to my degree in French but I've also studied some German, Spanish and Japanese.
-Once you start you can't stop!
+My schooling led naturally to my degree in French and I’ve also studied some German, Spanish and Japanese.
+Once you start you can’t stop!